What is TAA Substantial Transformation Test Under the Trade Agreements Act and FAR 52.225-5

 Under the Trade Agreements Act (TAA), the trade agreements of foreign governments.
 The “designated countries” encompass signatories to World Trade Organization (WTO) Government Procurement Agreements, free trade agreements, bilateral agreements between the U.S. and other nations, or other countries listed as eligible by the Trade Representative.
 Additionally, if a foreign end product is used in an acquisition valued at or above $182,000, it must comply with TAA and originate from a designated country’s market.
 This applies to you if you are selling goods government under a TAA subject contract and offering foreign products.

-What is Substantial Transformation Under the Trade Agreements Act Requirements?
+Transformed Definition: What is Substantially Transformed Under the Trade Agreements Act Requirements?

+Transformed definition: Is your product substantially transformed?
 At the core of the Trade Agreements Act lies the concept of substantial transformation.
-It refers to the process by which a product undergoes significant changes in its essential character as a result of manufacturing or processing to become a new and distinct article.
-Identifying the substantial transformation country of origin and determining whether the transformation has occurred are vital steps in assessing TAA compliance.
+The definition refers to the process by which a product undergoes significant changes in its essential character as a result of manufacturing or processing to become a new and distinct article.
+Identifying the substantial transformation country of origin rules and determining whether the transformation has occurred are vital steps in assessing TAA compliance.

 TAA compliant rules for substantial transformation mean that the product underwent a fundamental change (normally as a result of processing or manufacturing in the country claiming origin) in its form, appearance, nature, or character, which adds to its overall value an amount or percentage that is significant in comparison to the value which the good (or its components or materials) had when exported from the country in which it was first made or grown.
 Usually, a new article of commerce–normally one with a different name–is found to result from any process that Customs decides has brought about a “substantial transformation” in the pre-existing components.